connorfewin/AI-Meeting-Assistant/README.md

 ## **5.2: Lecture Notes**
 - [x] Punctuated transcript with broken up paragraphs
 - [x] Sperate each paragraph into an array of paragraphs
-- [ ] Summarize each paragraph in a notes style
+- [x] Summarize each paragraph in a notes style
+- [ ] Improve Summarization prompt (more concise)
+- [ ] Only summarize new paragraphs (keep track of paragraphs that have been summarized)
 - [ ] Highlight corresponding transcript paragraph hovering notes
     - [ ] Auto focus for transcript